aristofun/montecarlo-plasma/README.md

 This code uses good random algorithm: http://www.cs.gmu.edu/~sean/research/

-It's made for multithreaded running of a set of point simultaneously.
+It's made for multithreaded running of a set of points simultaneously.

 Written for Java 7.